flame/blis/docs/BLISTypedAPI.md

 ```
 if `A11` is upper triangular.

-Please see the [BLIS Kernel wiki](KernelsHowTo.md) for more information on the `gemmtrsm` micro-kernel.
+Please see the [Kernel Guide](https://github.com/flame/blis/blob/master/docs/KernelsHowTo.md) for more information on the `gemmtrsm` micro-kernel.